Christian Era Calendars summarizes key identifiers leading to date

 observation was the more familiar method for keeping track of months

 and years.
-The sun, moon and stars are natural timekeepers that
+The sun, moon, and stars are natural timekeepers

-govern the Jewish Calendar.
-Based on the now traditional 19-year
+that govern the Jewish Calendar.
+Based on the now traditional

-lunar/solar cycle, Judaism followers throughout the world agree on
+19 year lunar/solar cycle, Judaism followers throughout the world